-- During the year, the Library received \$573,370 in revenues and incurred \$473,844 in expenses, resulting in an increase in net position of \$99,526. - At the end of the current fiscal year, unassigned fund balance for the general fund was \$128,177 or 28.7% of the general fund's total annual expenditures, and 22.8% of expenditures and transfers to other funds. - A new fund was created to set money aside for capital projects.
+- In fiscal year 2023, the Library received \$621,066 in revenues and incurred \$554,977 in expenses, resulting in an increase in net position of \$66,089. - At the end of the fiscal year, unassigned fund balance for the general fund was \$160,577 or 32.7% of the general fund's total annual expenditures, and 26.5% of expenditures and transfers to other funds. - The Capital Projects fund ended the year with a balance of \$94,074, which will likely be needed to repair some recently-discovered structural damage to the towers at the front entrance of the building.
+Projects completed in 2023 include new carpeting, final boiler installation, and a concrete pad for the solar picnic table.
+New meeting room furniture was slated to be purchased in 2023, but has been delayed to 2024 while we await estimates on tower repair.